Digital accessibility fundamentals

 Titles and headings help people understand and navigate a document or website.
 Good headings give structure to the content, help all users find the information they need, and support scanning a document or searching with keywords.
 Using HTML heading tags or applying heading styles from the styles panel in document editors like Microsoft Word will create an outline that screen reader users can use to quickly navigate through content.

-Headings are ranked by importance from <h1> through <h6>.
-Only use one <h1> level heading for the title of a document or webpage, with exceptions for documents that contain more than one title.
-The rest of the headings should be ranked from <h2> to <h6> without skipping levels.
+Headings are ranked by importance from heading level one (h1) through heading level six (h6).
+Only use one h1 level heading for the title of a document or webpage, with exceptions for documents that contain more than one title.
+Headings should be nested by their rank from h1 to h6.
+Skipping heading levels can cause confusion, for example following an h2 level heading with an h4, and should be avoided.

 Web browser bar with browser tab displaying page title Apply to UW–Madison and url bar displaying a admissions.wisc.edu URL